Wai Hon's Blog

 I am using the default terminal on Chrome OS (based on hterm), which meets all three requirements.

 I do not use Linux, macOS or Windows enough nowadays to give a recommendation.
 However, I did tried macOS since I have one, the default terminal does not support true color (what a shame…) and iTerm2 has too much conflicting keybindings (M-x, M-o, M-p, M-i, M-j, etc are all used by the terminal itself).
+A workaround is to map the Option key to Esc+.

 Update: I have learned terminal graphics protocol from this reddit comment supported by very few terminal emulators at the moment.
 It would be nice if there is Emacs integration with it!